Sefiris/CertificateMonkey-api/README.md

 A secure, scalable API for managing private keys, certificate signing requests (CSRs), and certificates with AWS DynamoDB storage and KMS encryption.

+## Disclaimer

+**This is my first public Go project and none of this should be ran in Production until it has been properly peer reviewed for security vulnerabilities.**
+**It is currently my way of gaining Go development experience**

 ## Features

 - **Private Key Generation**: Support for RSA (2048/4096) and ECDSA (P-256/P-384) key types